Looking for the best massage in Chiang Mai? Read on to learn more about Thai massage and the best spa in the city.

 What happens when you have a Thai massage?

-First of all, before you even enter the room of massage, you should be asked about your health history.
+They’ll ask you about your health history.
 Be precise and honest, for your own sake.

 The masseuse that takes care of you uses her fingers, thumbs, palms, elbows, forearms, knees and feet to give you a proper treatment.
 They will move you into yoga asanas subtly, following your breath.
 That’s why it is important to breathe naturally, without stopping or speeding up your breath.